 ABOUT ALPHA KAPPA ALPHA

 Alpha Kappa Alpha Sorority, Incorporated®, the first Negro Greek-letter sorority established by Black women, was founded in 1908 on the campus of Howard University where the idea of formulating bonded sisterhood and service to all mankind was conceived by Ethel Hedgeman Lyle.
-Alpha Kappa Alpha Sorority has since grown from a small undergraduate group to an international membership approaching over 300,000 collegiate women working as sisters in over 1000 chapters to enhance educational and cultural awareness and social advocacy.
+Alpha Kappa Alpha Sorority has since grown from a small undergraduate group to an international membership of over 300,000 collegiate women working as sisters in over 1000 chapters to enhance educational and cultural awareness and social advocacy.
 For more information, please visit aka1908.com

 ABOUT SOUTH EASTERN REGION